 Who Wears Scleral Lenses?

-Carolina Forest Family Eyecare's Scleral Lens and Keratoconus Center, Providing Scleral Lenses for Patients From Myrtle Beach, South Carolina
+The Practice Name Scleral Lens and Keratoconus Center, Providing Scleral Lenses for Patients From South Carolina

 Scleral lenses are traditionally used for patients with keratoconus and vision correction after eye surgery, but today, eye doctors utilize modern scleral lenses to treat many other eye conditions and disorders.
 Many of Scleral Lens Expert, Dr. Thomas Weshefsky‘s patients who were previously unable to wear contact lenses or struggled with prescription eyeglasses can now experience comfortable, superior vision through scleral lenses.